-Now 30, I've shot 150+ weddings.
+Now 32, I’ve shot 200+ weddings.
 Some of those lovely weddings have taken me to places such as Australia, Cyprus, France, Italy and Ireland.
-I've been featured on highly acclaimed wedding blogs such as Love My Dress, Rock My Wedding, Rock ‘N’ Roll Bride and Wonderful Whimsical Weddings.
+I’ve been featured on highly acclaimed wedding blogs such as Love My Dress, Rock My Wedding and Rock ‘N’ Roll Bride.

-Ultimately, photography is about feeling and I want to work with you to craft the kind of imagery that you are inspired by and that will move you in weeks, months and the years ahead.
+I believe that ultimately, photography is about feeling and I want to work together with my clients to create the kind of imagery that will inspire them and evoke a special kind of emotion in weeks, months and the years ahead.

 In September of 2018, I had decided that I really wanted to give something back using my skillset as a Photographer.
 I put my head together with super event organiser extraordinaire; Emily Lau (whom I met via photographing her wedding!) and we came up with a plan of organising ten minute shooting slots where tickets would be booked via a donation basis.

 The first thing I needed to do was choose a charity and it made sense to me to donate to a charity that supports families and children.
 After having a little think about the charities close to home I remembered the Fellowship of St Nicholas based in the heart of St Leonards.